usnistgov/hyperspy_tutorial/index.rst

 notebook on ``localhost``).

 If you installed using the bundle, this is very simple.
-Just open the Start Menu and search for the "Miniforge Prompt" option:
+Just open the Start Menu and search for the "Hyperspy-bundle Prompt" option:

 .. figure:: _static/bundle_start_menu_notebook.png
    :width: 100 %
-   :alt: Starting the Miniforge Prompt from the Start Menu
+   :alt: Starting the Hyperspy-bundle Prompt from the Start Menu
    :figwidth: 50%

-   Starting the Miniforge Prompt from the Start Menu shortcut installed in the bundle
+   Starting the Hyperspy-bundle Prompt from the Start Menu shortcut installed in the bundle

 Once this prompt opens, enter the text ``jupyter notebook`` and press "Enter".
 After a short time, your web-browser should open automatically to the notebook server that was started.
-Make sure to leave the Miniforge Prompt window open while you work, as closing it will shutdown the notebook server, and you will not be able to run any of the code.
+Make sure to leave the Hyperspy-bundle Prompt window open while you work, as closing it will shutdown the notebook server, and you will not be able to run any of the code.

 .. figure:: _static/bundle_starting_the_notebook.png
    :width: 100 %
-   :alt: Starting the Jupyter Notebook from the Miniforge Prompt
+   :alt: Starting the Jupyter Notebook from the Hyperspy-bundle Prompt
    :figwidth: 50%

-   Starting the Jupyter Notebook from the Miniforge Prompt
+   Starting the Jupyter Notebook from the Hyperspy-bundle Prompt

 If you installed with Anaconda, open the Anaconda Prompt (Windows) or a regular terminal (macOS/Linux).
 From that prompt, use the ``cd`` command to change to the